roaringlands/roaringlands.github.io/codex/homebrew/outworlder.md

 ---
 <span class="breadcrumbs" markdown="1">...
 [Codex](/codex) / Outworlder</span>

-<i markdown="1">The campfire crackled, its warm light pushing back the creeping darkness of the forest.
+<div class="story-text" markdown="1">The campfire crackled, its warm light pushing back the creeping darkness of the forest.
 Two figures sat by the flames — one sharpening a curved blade, the other leaning back with hands behind his head, staring up at the stars.

 “You ever met one?”
 Korin asked, eyes fixed on a pale constellation that flickered like a wound in the sky.